mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “So, a more serious question,” Connor said.
 “Where do you stand as far as the Church?”

 “I definitely don’t think faith and sexuality is a black-and-white thing,” I answered.
 “The gospel has been such a great influence in my life and has shaped me for who I am now.
 But I’ve definitely had lots of questions.
 I know that a lot of gay members leave the Church, and I can sort of understand where they come from.
-Exaltation wouldn’t really be an achievable goal for most of us, so they probably think there isn’t a point in following the gospel if reaching that end goal isn’t realistic.
+Exaltation wouldn’t really be an achievable goal for most of us, so maybe they think there isn’t a point in following the gospel.
 But there’s something inside me that tells me to keep going with faith.
 I know that lots of people think that faith and sexuality are complete opposites, but I think the one thing that they have in common is that people can find it hard to empathize when they don’t know what it’s like to have a spiritual experience or what it’s like to be gay.
 And I hope the Church continues to build its understanding of our situation.
 What about you?”

 “The gospel has been a great influence in my life too,” Connor said.
 “It’s not something that I can just throw away.
 But on the other hand, there are some things that the Church has said and done about gay people that really make me question about the Church.
 It’s a battle of feelings.”

 “Have you ever tried dating girls?”
 I asked.

 “I have.
 I was in a relationship with two.
 They’re super smart, super talented, and super sweet.
-If I was straight, I’d probably marry one of them.
+If I were straight, I’d probably marry one of them.
 But anytime it came to physical touch, I just couldn’t.
 I remember trying to kiss them and then going home panicking and crying.
 But I still keep in touch with them.
 They’re both married now.”

 “I’ve never kissed a girl, and I never plan to.
 I’ve gone on dates in high school with girls, and they all felt like hangouts.
 I had no desire for physical touch.
 And then in college, my interest in simply talking to girls declined.
 I know that I don’t have to date girls to know that I’m not interested in them.
 So… what is it that you like about going on dates with me?”